dhmssb/Api/readme.md

 # Hello

-This just a simple CRUD nodejs with postgreSQ.
+This just a simple CRUD nodejs with postgreSQL.